One of the criminals hanging beside him scoffed, “So you’re the Messiah, are you? Prove it by saving yourself—and us, too, while you’re at it!”

 We cry to our merciful Lord to save us and remember us even though we don’t deserve such love and grace because we believe in the love of God shown us today.
 Like the repentant criminal, we dare believe that we will hear Christ’s promise to us that on the day of our death we will be with him in paradise to await our new bodies to live in God’s new world.
 St. Paul boldly proclaims this above.
 St. Luke tells us this in the exchange between Jesus and the repentant criminal and in the larger story of Christ’s passion.
 Earlier he tells us that Pilate had released Barabbas, a known terrorist, instead of Jesus.
 The innocent is condemned and the guilty go free.
 That sounds about right, but in telling us this, St. Luke reminds us that even in the darkness, God’s saving power is at work.
 Christ has stepped into the breach to die for us so that we can live.
 We may not be terrorists like Barabbas was, but none of us on our own merits is able to live in the perfect holiness of God’s presence—until today, until Christ’s death, thanks be to God!

-During this time of pestilence, this is worthy of our best contemplation, our deepest mourning, and our most joyful and profound thanks to God the Father, whose great love for us in Christ surpasses our own poor expectations, hopes, and fears.
+During this time of war, inflation, and strife, this is worthy of our best contemplation, our deepest mourning, and our most joyful and profound thanks to God the Father, whose great love for us in Christ surpasses our own poor expectations, hopes, and fears.
 This is why we call this particular Friday “Good.”